Tata Punch EV 40kWh Charging Curve: Peak 64kW, 20-80% in 34 Minutes

 Suhail Gulati

 Suhail Gulati is the founder of ElecTree and an economist by training.
-A former banker with experience in credit, retail banking, and financial stress testing at large institutions, he founded ElecTree in 2023 — building it into India's dedicated platform for 4-wheeler EV data, sales analysis, and original reporting.
-Over three years, Suhail has established ElecTree as a trusted resource for accurate, verified, and fact-first electric vehicle journalism in India.
-He is a recognized voice in the Indian EV community, engaging regularly with owners, enthusiasts, and industry observers through ElecTree's editorial work and its owner community platform, Electree Surge.
+He holds a Master's degree in Economics from the Delhi School of Economics and has worked in credit, retail banking, and financial stress testing at Barclays and American Express.
+He founded ElecTree in 2023 — building it into India's dedicated platform for 4-wheeler EV data, sales analysis, and original reporting.
 His work sits at the intersection of economic analysis and electric mobility — bringing a banker's rigour to a sector that deserves it.